lupyuen/lupyuen.github.io/src/rust7.md

     .build()
     .unwrap();

-  // Create 4 Background Tasks
+  // Create 4 Async Functions
-  // Remember their Task Handles let mut handles = Vec::with_capacity(4);
+  // Remember their Async Handles let mut handles = Vec::with_capacity(4);
   for i in 0..4 {
     handles.push(